-Part 3 will continue to comply with the provisions of the R1 zone after parcel reconfiguration.
-Any future development of the subject lands will continue to need to comply with their respective zoning regulations and permitted uses.
+Part 2 will continue to comply with the provisions of the R1 zone after parcel reconfiguration.
+Any future development of the subject lands (Part 1) will continue to need to comply with their respective zoning regulations and permitted uses or be subject to a separate zoning by-law amendment and development application process.